 If after reading this article, you have additional questions, we invite you to contact us at Shouse Law Group.

-As previously stated, an ignition interlock device is a type of mini-breathalyzer instrument.
+An ignition interlock device is a type of mini-breathalyzer instrument.
 About the size of a cell phone, it is installed on the steering column of your car.

 If the judge orders you to install an IID as part of your California DUI probation, you must: